York time in JT gravity: The Wheeler-DeWitt equation

 \subsection{The WDW constraint}

 The local WDW equation obtained by doing a variation of the action, eq.\eqref{buljt} with respect to $N$ gives

 where $D^2=D^iD_i$ and $D_i$ is the boundary covariant derivative, see eq.\eqref{delsn1}.
 To express it as a differential equation acting on quantum states which is the standard Wheeler De-Witt equation, we need to express the time derivatives in terms of the conjugate momenta of the physical variables in the theory.
 This further depends on the boundary conditions on the variables.
-In the quantum theory, the physical wavefunctions should be annihilated by the Hamiltonian constraint along with the momentum constraint.
-In particular, any wavefunction constructed from a gauge invariant path integral with specified boundary conditions should be annihilated by the Hamiltonian constraint. \begin{itemize} \item For the case where $\phi, g_{ab}$ is fixed on the boundary, as mentioned earlier, we need to add the GHY boundary term which leads to the action,
+Let us now analyze various boundary conditions. \begin{itemize} \item {\bf Asymptotic Boundary}: For the case where $\phi, g_{ab}$ is fixed on the boundary, as mentioned earlier, we need to add the GHY boundary term which leads to the action,

 from which we can read off the conjugate momenta as

 Noting that $h_{ij}$ has only one component since boundary is 1D, we find that the Hamiltonian constraint eq.\eqref{delsn} is given by

 The zero mode part of the above can be obtained by integrating it along the boundary of constant $\phi$.
 This gives, upto operator ordering ambiguity,